Last updated:

 Health

-Striking without warning, earthquakes often are among the most devastating natural hazards.
-The aftermath of an earthquake can bring immediate and long-term health impacts, especially in lower-middle-income countries.
+Striking without warning, earthquakes are among the most devastating natural hazards.
+The aftermath of an earthquake can cause immediate and long-term effects, especially in lower-middle-income countries.

 All nearby hospitals were overwhelmed with patients, and many suffered damage during the earthquake.
-Catholic Relief Services, one of CDP’s NGO partners, says, “… the high number of trauma-related injuries—fractures, open wounds and impacts of crush syndrome—pose a high risk of infection and complications, especially given the limited surgical capacity and inadequate measures to prevent infection.”
+Catholic Relief Services, one of CDP’s grantee partners, said, “… the high number of trauma-related injuries—fractures, open wounds and impacts of crush syndrome—pose a high risk of infection and complications, especially given the limited surgical capacity and inadequate measures to prevent infection.”

 Mental health and psychosocial support

-The earthquake affected people who were already displaced and will result in new displacements, which will significantly change people’s way of life, perhaps including loss of livelihood, extreme poverty and damaged social support structures.
-Because of the ongoing conflict, displaced individuals in Myanmar also may have post-traumatic stress disorder.
+The earthquake affected people who were already displaced and resulted in new displacements, causing and exacerbating extreme poverty.
+Because of the ongoing conflict, displaced individuals in Myanmar may also have post-traumatic stress disorder.

 Survivors of deadly earthquakes are forced to deal with lasting trauma.
 In times of crisis, older people are often among the most vulnerable and disadvantaged populations.